How to become a playworker

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths for a T level

-You could take a Playworker Level 2 Intermediate Apprenticeship.
+You could start on a Playworker Level 2 Intermediate Apprenticeship.

-This usually takes around a year and 6 months to complete as a mix of study and work place learning.
+This usually takes around 18 months to complete and is a mix of study and workplace learning.